Outline 4.1 Global Connectivity Patterns

 4.1 Global Connectivity Patterns

 Before examining each stream individually, we assess the overall functional dissociation between the auditory ‘what’ and ‘where’ streams.
-Using full and partial correlation, we compare the connectivity profiles of the two prefrontal seed regions FEF and IFJa, and validate their anatomical specificity against neighboring control seeds.
+Using full and partial correlation, we compare the connectivity profiles of the two prefrontal seed regions FEF and IFJa, and validate their anatomical specificity against neighbouring control seeds.

 4.1.1 FEF vs. IFJa: Validation of Prefrontal Seed Regions